The “Orange” Model of Data Management: An Overview

-Every company needs to align its data management initiative with the business, finance, IT strategy, etc. If your company has no data management function yet, I will not recommend starting the development of a formal strategy document.
+Every company must align its data management initiative with the business, Finance, IT strategy, etc. If your company has no data management function yet, I will not recommend developing a formal strategy document.
 It is a time- and resource-intensive process.
-I know a lot of companies that have a data management function in place and yet no strategy document in place.
+I know many companies with a data management function in place and no strategy document in place.
 There are some other simple ways to align your data management initiative.
 For example, you can align the data management initiative with a business strategy by defining business drivers for your initiative.
 Alignment between IT and data and data management principles ensures alignment between IT and Data management.
 The data strategy will allow you to specify the scope of data management capabilities that fit the needs and resources of your company.

 Every company does data management to some extent, either in formal or informal form.
-Therefore, before starting a data management initiative, it is important to assess what is already available in the company.
-Maturity assessment also assists in setting up a required level of maturity and asses the gaps between ‘as is’ and ‘to be’ situation.
+Therefore, assessing what is already available in the company before starting a data management initiative is essential.
+Maturity assessment also assists in setting up a required maturity level and evaluating the gaps between ‘as is’ and ‘to be’ situations.
 Maturity assessment should result in the development of a roadmap.
 Data Crossroads offers a free-of-charge anonymous Data Management Maturity scan that, in 10 minutes, will help you get an overview of the level of data management maturity in your company.

 Data Crossroads has developed a practical methodology – the Data Management Star.
 This methodology is a set of techniques and templates that ensures a practical and pragmatic implementation of data management that fits the company’s needs and resources.

 Your company may need to optimize or develop a new data management sub-capability.
 The four-dimensional model of data management sub-capabilities will allow you to do that.

 Design and implement data management processes and roles